AmazingAmpharos/OoT-Randomizer/data/Music/README.md

 Additionally, if the sequence is to be shuffled with the non-looping fanfares, a third line must exist containing the word 'fanfare'.

+Any sub-directories in this folder will also be read from, but the .meta file and matching .seq file must be in the same folder.

 Sequences are in the seq64 format.
 Other known games that use this format and may be compatible are (list from https://github.com/sauraen/seq64)
 ```
 Super Mario 64